We only provide help with home to school travel for children who are eligible by law.

 We regularly review unsafe routes – once a route have been made safe to walk, we will no longer provide transport

 3. Special educational needs, disability or mobility issues

 Your child will be considered eligible if they have special educational needs (SEN) and cannot reasonably be expected to walk to school because of their mobility problems, or because there are health and safety concerns relating to their SEN or disability.

-We do not provide transport to pupils with SEN or disability if they do not have an Education and Health Care (EHC) plan, but there may be exceptional circumstances in which we would consider their individual needs.
+We do not provide transport to pupils with SEN or disability if they do not have an Education and Health Care (EHC) plan, but there may be exceptional circumstances in which we would consider a discretionary transport award.

 For more information, go to 'Local offer' services for special education needs and disabilities.